 Few iconic creatures stir up thoughts of fantasy worlds as well as dragons.
-Its hard to pick a favorite from this list.
 Fans of Erin Hunter’s animal series should feel right at home with the Wings of Fire series.
 Reluctant readers who need a good dose of absurd humor can’t go wrong with How to Train Your Dragon.
 Those who like tales of wisdom will find a winner with Where the Mountain Meets the Moon.
-Enjoy!

 Dragon Rider by Cornelia Funke

-When a city rat shows up to warn Firedrake, a silver dragon, that humans are encroaching, the elder dragon advises him to find the elusive Rim of Heaven in the Himalayan mountains where other dragons are hiding.
-Nettlebrand, the golden dragon, destroyer of silver dragons, soon finds out and sends his homunculus to spy.
-They travel a great a distance, all the while being chased by angry Nettlebrand and his entourage.
+When a city rat shows up to warn Firedrake, a silver dragon, that humans are encroaching, he journeys to find the elusive Rim of Heaven in the Himalayan mountains where other dragons are hiding.
+Nettlebrand, the golden dragon, destroyer of silver dragons, soon finds out and is after him.

 Wings of Fire by Tui Suterland

 In this dragon world, there are different “races.”
 They are competitive and always at war.
 There is a prophecy that says 5 chosen dragonets (dragon children) will end the war.
-The prophecy dragonets have been raised in a cave by surrogates on behalf of the Talons of Peace.
-When they overhear a conversation about the intention to kill one of dragonets, Clay and Tsunami decide to escape.
-They are captured and forced to entertain the queen of the Skywings in gladiator-like matches pitting race against race.
+When they overhear a conversation about the intention to kill one of them, dragonets Clay and Tsunami decide to escape.

 Dragonwatch by Brandon Mull